julianachagas/booklist/README.md

 ### Features

-- [x] Add book to the list
+- [x] Add a book to the list: title and author
   - [x] Validation for empty input field
-  - [x] Message when book is successfully added
+  - [x] Message when a book is successfully added
-- [x] Delete book from the list
+- [x] Delete a book from the list
 - [x] Search for books in the list
 - [x] Hide the books added
 - [x] Store the book list locally (localStorage)